dvlab-research/MSAD/README.md

 ## Results
 We provide the results on COCO *val* set with pretrained models.
 In the following table, we define the backbone FLOPs as capacity.
 For brevity, we regard the FLOPs of Slimmable Resnet50 in width 1.0 and high resolution input (800,1333) as 1x.
+The metrics are reported in old-version detectron2.
+The new-version detectron will report higher loss value but it does not affect the final result.

 <table><tbody>
 <!-- START TABLE -->